Conversion Rate Optimization

 For instance, a beach rental website with a long range forecast widget might take a user from “wouldn’t it be nice” to actually considering and planning a beach vacation.

-Get real with your images.
+With Canva awesome suite of features get real with your images.
 Stock photography has gone the way of the sales pitch.
 Potential customers expect to build relationships with the companies they do business with and that starts with transparency and honesty.

 Show actual pictures of your team, show your product in use, and if you can, show interaction with actual consumers.